Corporations borrow vast amounts of money for a wide variety of reasons. Here are some real-world examples:

 Nine hundred fifty-five dollars ($955)

 Corporate bonds are quoted in ths (eighths).
-When asked to identify a corporate bond quote, you should look for a big number followed by a fraction (like 95 ).
-The fraction following the big number should always be in eighths or reduced from an eighth (for example, would be reduced to ).
-If the fraction isn’t in eighths or isn’t reduced, it isn’t a valid corporate bond quote.
+When you’re asked to identify a corporate bond quote, look for a large number followed by a fraction (like 95 ).
+The fraction should be in eighths or reduced from eighths (for example, would be reduced to ).
+If the fraction isn’t in eighths (or reduced from eighths), it isn’t a valid corporate bond quote.

-How do you turn a fractional corporate bond quote into a price?
-You can easily do it using Achievable’s “fraction-boot-scoot” method.
-Let’s walk through an example:
+How do you turn a fractional corporate bond quote into a dollar price?
+You can do it using Achievable’s “fraction-boot-scoot” method.
+Here’s an example:

 A corporate bond is quoted at 102 .
 What is its price?